 Recommender Systems for a Connected Customer Journey

-“Recommender Systems for a Connected Customer Journey” focuses on leveraging the concept of recommender systems on an omnichannel approach, as well as applying it to the digital sales process.
-The research will deal with the analysis of customer touch points along their journey and how they can contribute to a successful conversion.
+“Recommender Systems for a Connected Customer Journey” focuses on leveraging the concept of recommender systems on an omni-channel approach, as well as applying it to the digital sales process.
+The research will deal with the analysis of customer touch points along with their journey and how they can contribute to a successful conversion.
 The gained knowledge should be captured in a demonstrator software system that provides shopping recommendations by integrating traditional channels and new local, social and mobile customer touch points.
 The programme will include a stay abroad in Eindhoven and Dublin.

 Using Mixed Reality for Enhanced Product Experience